open-mmlab/mmpose/demo/docs/webcam_demo.md

 - **How to enable/disable the special effects?**

   The special effects can be enabled/disabled at launch time by setting arguments like `--bugeye`, `--sunglasses`, *etc*.
-You can also toggle the effects by keyboard shorcuts like `b`, `s` when the tool starts.
+You can also toggle the effects by keyboard shortcuts like `b`, `s` when the tool starts.

 - **What if my computer doesn't have a camera?**